hahnsangkim/backend-auth/README.md

     ** A successful authentication redirects a user to the page of `\members`
 * miscellaneous
-    ** The web app stores credentials in an SQL database and queries them from the database ** The deliverable includes the SQL table creation scripts ** The deliverable includes `Dockerfile` and `docker-compose.yml` ** The web app starts via `docker-compose up -d`
+    ** The web app stores credentials in an SQL database and queries them from the database ** The deliverable includes the SQL table creation scripts - included, no need to run explicitly ** The deliverable includes `Dockerfile` and `docker-compose.yml` ** The web app starts via `docker-compose up -d`